16621737823/AgentBlueprint/README.md

     Now {agent_name} is at {agent_location} in the {current_time},
     What would he do next to react to this current situation?
    ```
-    Even with the same task, to provide different .apm assemblies(blueprint) will result in different queries.
-This is the core of the blueprint structure - to make every task exchangeable and customizable.
+   Even with the same task, providing different .apm assemblies (blueprints) results in different queries.
+This flexibility is core to the blueprint structure, allowing tasks to be interchangeable and customizable.
-4.